debjani-bhowmick/DRLND-Tennis/README.md

 ## Experiments <a name="experiments"></a>

-Follow the instructions in Continuous_Control.ipynb to get started with training your own agent!
+Follow the instructions in Play_Tennis.ipynb to get started with training your own agent!

 Trained model weights is included for quickly running the agent and seeing the result in Unity ML Agent.

-Run the last cell of the notebook Continuous_Control.ipynb.
+Run the last cell of the notebook Play_Tennis.ipynb.